anpin/Plotly.NET/tests/README.md

 Testing usage of the core F# API from C#

-#### StrongNameTests.fsproj

-Testing usage of the core F# in an environment that requires strong named libraries.
-This catches for example the addition of new dependencies that are not signed, and therefore cause errors in such an environment, but not in newer .NET environments.

 ### ExtensionLibTests

 `ExtensionLibTests` contains all UnitTests for extension libraries, such as `Plotly.NET.CSharp` or `Plotly.NET.ImageExport`.